elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 Figure 5 summarises the five phases of the project, from harvesting and loader refactors through to user-story validation and documentation.
 We recorded 11 prompts during the `release-0.0.1-beta` cycle and reran the highest-priority scenario for `release-0.0.2-beta` after tightening the indexes, which provided concrete evidence of how well the MCP server answers persona-driven questions.

 Most prompts succeeded without manual intervention, but the replay revealed two recurring blockers: missing persistent identifiers for instructors (which limited collaborator discovery stories) and under-specified course locations (which reduced the precision of location-based filtering).
 Feeding these findings back into the identifier recommendations created a tight feedback loop between the qualitative user-story evaluations and the quantitative loader statistics.

+The geographic prompts also demonstrated how quickly the location index surfaces summarised insights: Switzerland and Belgium together accounted for more than 100 scheduled course instances, while Germany, the United Kingdom, and Canada formed the next-most represented cluster.
+Highlighting these concentrations in the test reports helped stakeholders understand why we prioritised OSM-based location identifiers earlier in the paper.

 # Discussion